bioinfodlsu/phage-host-prediction/README.md

 ## 📰 News

+-   **13 Jan 2025** - We released a new phage-host interaction prediction tool, **PHIStruct** (published in [_Bioinformatics_](https://doi.org/10.1093/bioinformatics/btaf016)), which incorporates protein structure information and works especially well for phages with receptor-binding proteins that have low sequence similarity to those of known phages.
+Learn more about it [here](https://github.com/bioinfodlsu/PHIStruct).

 -   **01 Sep 2024** - We created a Google Colab notebook for running our tool.
 Instructions [here](https://github.com/bioinfodlsu/phage-host-prediction?tab=readme-ov-file#%EF%B8%8F-run-on-google-colab).

 -   **24 Apr 2024** - We added scripts to simplify running and training our tool.
 Instructions [here](https://github.com/bioinfodlsu/phage-host-prediction?tab=readme-ov-file#-installation--usage).